EdFallinOnGitHub/Portfolio/README.md

 ## QuickBoard
 - _[Back](#choose-a-technology)_

-**QuickBoard** is a tool for use in Windows that saves reusable texts in small files, with each blurb of text copied to the clipboard with a single click, along with many powerful related features.&nbsp;  I use it every day when I'm working in Windows.
+**QuickBoard** is a Windows tool that saves reusable texts in small files, with each blurb of text copied to the clipboard with a single click, along with many powerful related features.&nbsp;  I use it every day when I'm working in Windows.

 - **Repo:**&nbsp;  [https://github.com/EdFallinOnGitHub/QuickBoard](https://github.com/EdFallinOnGitHub/QuickBoard)